vinckr/site/src/markdown/pages/reviews.md

 <details><summary markdown="span">➜ click for full Lighthouse review.</summary>

 If you haven't watched it stop reading this and watch it.
 One of the best movies - definitely the B&W movie I enjoyed the most.
+I haven't watched a black & white film in a very long time but in this one it is hardly noticeable as it is so gripping.
 Incredible performance by the actors - any crimes against taste Pattinson might have committed in the past are hereby forgiven ten times over.

 </details>